avrvenkatesa/multi-project-tracker/replit.md

 ## System Architecture

 ### Frontend
-The frontend is a single-page application (SPA) built with vanilla JavaScript and Tailwind CSS.
-It features a dynamic UI that adjusts based on user roles and authentication status, including conditional rendering of actions and a user management interface for administrators.
-HTTP communication uses the Fetch API with credentialed requests, and event handling is managed through delegation.
+The frontend is a single-page application (SPA) built with vanilla JavaScript and Tailwind CSS, featuring a dynamic UI based on user roles and authentication.
+Key features include AI analysis capabilities (in-modal search, review queue, smart matching, relationship detection), a comprehensive comment system with markdown support and real-time @mention autocomplete, and a Project Dashboard with analytics, Chart.js visualizations, activity feed, and team performance metrics.

-**Key Features:**
-- **AI Analysis Features**: Includes in-modal search for matching items, a persistent review queue for unmatched status updates, smart matching with confidence scoring, and AI relationship detection (blocking, parent-child, related) from meeting transcripts.
-- **Comments and @Mentions**: A comprehensive comment system with markdown support, real-time @mention autocomplete, and a notification system for unread mentions.
-- **Project Dashboard**: Provides analytics with real-time statistics, Chart.js visualizations (status, priority, activity trends), an activity feed, and team performance metrics.

 ### Backend
-The backend is a RESTful API built with Express.js, using a PostgreSQL database via Drizzle ORM.
-It implements a layered architecture with security middleware (Helmet, CORS, rate limiting) and JWT authentication with httpOnly cookie-based session management.
-A 6-tier RBAC system enforces granular permissions for all sensitive endpoints, and Joi handles request validation.
+The backend is a RESTful API built with Express.js, utilizing a PostgreSQL database via Drizzle ORM.
+It employs a layered architecture with security middleware (Helmet, CORS, rate limiting), JWT authentication with httpOnly cookie-based session management, and a 6-tier RBAC system for granular permissions.
+Joi is used for request validation, and bcryptjs for password hashing.

-**Security:** The application uses bcryptjs for password hashing, JWT tokens in httpOnly cookies, and a 6-tier RBAC system (System Administrator, Project Manager, Team Lead, Team Member, Stakeholder, External Viewer).
-API protection includes Helmet.js, CORS, rate limiting, and Joi for input validation.
-All inline JavaScript has been eliminated, and URL sanitization is in place to prevent XSS.

 ### Data Management
-A PostgreSQL database, managed by Drizzle ORM, stores:
-- **Core Entities**: Users, Projects, Issues, Action Items, Meeting Transcripts.
-- **Relationships**: Issue relationships, including AI-generated with confidence scores and evidence.
-- **AI-specific Data**: Status Update Review Queue, AI analysis audit trail.
-- **Collaboration**: Comments for issues and action items, mention notifications.
-- **User Preferences**: User notification preferences and unsubscribe tokens.
+A PostgreSQL database, managed by Drizzle ORM, stores core entities such as Users, Projects, Issues, Action Items, and Meeting Transcripts.
+It also handles relationships (including AI-generated), AI-specific data (Status Update Review Queue, AI analysis audit trail), collaboration data (comments, mention notifications), and user preferences.

 ### Request Handling
-Express.js handles requests, utilizing `express-rate-limit` for API protection and comprehensive error handling.
-Request body parsing supports JSON and URL-encoded data.
+Express.js handles requests, incorporating `express-rate-limit` for API protection and comprehensive error handling.
+It supports JSON and URL-encoded data parsing.

 ## External Dependencies